Polyconseil/vue-gettext/README.md

 ## Translating your strings into different languages

-The translator need to fill out the translations of each `.po` files.
+The translator needs to fill out the translations of each `.po` files.

 This can be done by you or outsourced to other firms or individuals since GetText Portable Object (`.po`) files are the industry standard for multilingual websites.